Tax Strategy for 2020/21

 1.6 This Tax Strategy applies to City and to its subsidiary companies.
 A list of the entities to which it applies is set out in section 6 below.
 All references to “City” or the “University” in this strategy are to all these entities.

-1.7 References to ‘tax, ‘taxes’ or ‘taxation’ are to UK taxation and to all corresponding worldwide taxes and similar duties in respect of which the University has legal obligations.
+1.7 References to ‘tax, ‘taxes’ or ‘taxation’ are both to UK taxation and to all corresponding worldwide taxes and similar duties in respect of which the University has legal obligations.

 2. Tax policy - principles